PTDonnelly/pisco/README.md

 # Package for IASI Spectra and Cloud Observations (PISCO)

-Pisco is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) spectra and retrieved cloud products.
+`Pisco` is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) spectra and retrieved cloud products.

 ## Features

 - Extracts data from raw binary files using optimised C scripts developed by the IASI team.
 - Processes data into conveniently-formatted spatio-temporal data of IASI products: Level 1C calibrated spectra or Level 2 cloud products.
 - Scans through a year-month-day range, extract cloud products (user-specified), extract and filter out co-incident spectra, and return a single csv for that day.
 Cloud products are currently Aqueous, Icy, Mixed, and Cloud-free (separated by filename).
-- Supports correlation between Level 1C spectra and Level 2 cloud products.
-- Configured by a separate JSON file, which is read and sets class attributes for the Configurer.
+- Configured by a separate JSON file, which is read and sets class attributes for the Configurer() class.

 ## Future

-- Day/night separation of filtered spectra
+- FOV limit condition (add to get_valid_indices).
+Probably rename this method as well.
+- Parallelisation of run_pisco.py, this can be easily achieved with Python and multiple packages will be tested.
 - HDF5 output format if files tend to be too large

 ## Installation